Bartozzz/bartozzz.github.io/content/blog/2022-06-11-case-study-tilt-copters/index.md

 ### Responsiveness

 Unlike most game engines, `pixi.js` does not handle multiple resolutions out of the box.
-You'll have to manually stretch the game viewport to match the device screen size.
+You’ll have to manually stretch the game viewport to match the device screen size.

-My approach is to use a single base resolution and then fit it to everything else.
+My approach is to use a single base resolution and then fit it into everything else.
 The one I picked is 375x812pt (iPhone X).
 Think of this setting as the "design size", i.e. the size of the area that you work with when creating textures.

 ```ts
 import { Dimensions } from "react-native";